 The Beating Heart of the Lares Valley – Peru

-The soaring popularity of the Inca Trail brings overcrowding into question for both individuals seeking an enthralling hiking experience, and for the Peruvian government trying to maintain the path.
-Rather than making your way on a crowded trail, the Lares Trek rises to the occasion as an excellent trail with a lower footfall, where fewer hikers compete for ground, and Andean cultures instead abound.
+The soaring popularity of the Inca Trail brings up concerns of overcrowding for both individuals seeking an enthralling hiking experience, and the Peruvian government trying to maintain the path.
+Rather than making your way on a crowded trail, the Lares Trek rises to the occasion as an excellent trail with a lower footfall, where fewer hikers compete for ground, in a landscape rich with authentic Andean cultures.

 “As the climate crisis rages on, the onus to protect the planet’s ecosystems falls on us to do our part.
 Tourism no longer exists in a vacuum, and many of the established tourism models have come under intense scrutiny for their environmental impact, and for divesting capital from the local economies it has settled in.”